hoshsadiq/go-healthcheck/README.md

 [![Build Status](https://travis-ci.com/hoshsadiq/go-healthcheck.svg)](https://travis-ci.com/hoshsadiq/go-healthcheck) [![Go Report Card](https://goreportcard.com/badge/github.com/hoshsadiq/go-healthcheck)](https://goreportcard.com/report/github.com/hoshsadiq/go-healthcheck) [![GoDoc](https://godoc.org/github.com/hoshsadiq/go-healthcheck?status.svg)](https://godoc.org/github.com/hoshsadiq/go-healthcheck) [![codecov](https://codecov.io/gh/hoshsadiq/go-healthcheck/branch/master/graph/badge.svg)](https://codecov.io/gh/hoshsadiq/go-healthcheck) [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fetherlabsio%2Fhealthcheck.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fetherlabsio%2Fhealthcheck?ref=badge_shield)

+Note: This is a fork of [etherlabsio/healthcheck](https://github.com/etherlabsio/healthcheck) with some changes that allow the health checkers to be easily used outside of HTTP servers, but also, in HTTP servers the error responses can be customised.

 A simple and extensible RESTful Healthcheck API implementation for Go services.

 Health provides an `http.Handlefunc` for use as a healthcheck endpoint used by external services or load balancers.
 The function is used to determine the health of the application and to remove unhealthy application hosts or containers from rotation.